10up/actions-wordpress/dotorg-plugin-deploy/README.md

 # WordPress.org Plugin Deploy

 This Action commits the contents of your Git tag to the WordPress.org plugin repository using the same tag name.
-It excludes files in `.git` and `.github` subdirectories and moves anything from `assets/dotorg` to the top-level `assets` directory in Subversion (plugin banners, icons, and screenshots).
+It excludes files in `.git` and `.github` subdirectories and moves anything from a `.wordpress-org` subdirectory to the top-level `assets` directory in Subversion (plugin banners, icons, and screenshots).

 ## Configuration